-Drip irrigation was first used in Georgia in the mid-1970s primarily on orchard crops such as pecans, peaches and blueberries.
-It is currently the most popular method used on permanent crops such as these.
+Drip irrigation was first used in Georgia in the mid-1970s primarily on orchard crops such as pecans, peaches, and blueberries.
+It is currently the most popular method used on these types of permanent crops.
 It is also widely used in ornamental nurseries, and a different form of drip irrigation is also being used on vegetables and strawberries grown on plastic mulch.
-Drip irrigation systems can be categorized into either "point source" or "line source" type systems.
+Drip irrigation can be categorized into either "point source" or "line source" type systems.

 Most orchard crops and other permanent type crops use what is commonly referred to as point source emitters.
-These are output devices that are generally attached to a ½-inch to ¾-inch polyethylene supply tubing.
-Output rates for point source emitters are generally ½, 1 or 2 gallons per hour.
+These are output devices that are typically attached to a 0.5- inch to 0.75-inch polyethylene supply tubing.
+Output rates for point source emitters are generally 0.5, 1, or 2 gallons per hour.
 The number of emitters per plant will vary from 1 to 16, depending on the type and size of the plant being watered.
-For example, a mature peach tree might require two 2-gallon per hour emitters whereas a mature pecan tree might require twelve 2-gallon per hour emitters.
+For example, a mature peach tree might require twelve 2-gallon-per-hour emitters.

-These systems are usually designed to operate every day during the growing season when the weather is dry.
-They should supply the daily water needs of the crop.
+These systems are usually designed to operate every day during the growing season when the weather is dry to supply the daily water needs of the crop.
 Systems are generally designed so any one zone will not operate more than 12 hours a day.
-This prevents creating a permanent saturated soil condition that could damage roots.
+This prevents creating a permanent saturated soil condition, which could damage roots.

 Point source emitters and supply lines may be installed on the ground surface or buried a few inches beneath the surface.
 On widely spaced crops such as pecans, the emitter lines are usually buried to prevent physical damage to the system and to facilitate field operations such as spraying and harvesting.

 All drip irrigation systems require clean water to prevent clogging of the emitters.
-For this reason, use a filter on any drip system regardless of water source.
-On most wells.
-A fine mesh screen filter is sufficient unless the well pumps large quantities of sand; then a centrifugal sand separator may also be required.
+For this reason, use a filter on any drip system regardless of the water source.
+On most wells, a fine-mesh screen filter is sufficient unless the well pumps large quantities of sand; then a centrifugal sand separator may also be required.
 Surface water sources generally require a sand media filter to remove suspended solids, algae, etc. Use the sand filter in conjunction with a screen filter installed downstream.